How to Use Specode to Quickly Launch a Health App

 • Main Menu

-• Preview Controls
+• Preview Controls (desktop, tablet, and mobile views)

 • Publish